mCRL2org/mCRL2/doc/sphinx/source/developer_manual/testing.rst

 In TeamCity there are two top-level projects that are of importance:

-- *Maintainer* is a continuous build that is run on all supported platforms in Maintainer mode after every SVN commit to ``trunk``.
+- *Debug* is a continuous build that is run on all supported platforms in Debug mode after every commit to any branch (includes pull requests).
-- *Nightly* is a build that is run every night and builds ``trunk`` on all supported platforms in Release mode.
-The resulting builds are packaged.
+- *Nightly* is a build that is run every night and builds the ``master`` branch on all supported platforms in Release mode, after which the resulting builds are packaged.
   Nightly also builds the website including the documentation from the Sphinx sources.
   When all builds pass, the website, documentation and nightly packages are uploaded to `<http://mcrl2.org>`_.